hcavarsan/pipedash/README.md

 After implementing the plugin, register it in the main application's plugin registry and add any provider-specific configuration UI in the frontend.

-The existing GitHub Actions, GitLab CI, Buildkite, Jenkins, and Tekton CD plugins serve as reference implementations.
+The existing GitHub Actions, GitLab CI, Buildkite, Jenkins, Tekton CD, and ArgoCD plugins serve as reference implementations.